-When it comes to location, the highest average paycheck (about $120K per year) can be spotted in Raleigh, N.C.; the company's headquarter city of San Jose, Calif. (approximately $110K), Huntsville, Ala. ($91K), and Austin, Texas (around $75K) are the next top-paying cities.
-High paychecks are not found in Owego, N.Y.; in fact, at $50K it is one of the worst-paid cities.
-Sanmina-SCI Corporation workers in Colorado earn the most — $105K annually on average.
+When it comes to location, the highest average paycheck ($105K per year) can be spotted in Austin, Texas; Dallas, Texas ($90K), Fremont, Calif. (around $81K), and the company's headquarter city of San Jose, Calif. (about $80K) are the next top-paying cities.
+Fort Mill, S.C. is near the bottom for pay at $61K.
+Sanmina-SCI Corporation workers in California earn the most — approximately $85K annually on average.

 Years of Experience